-Our speech/language therapy is provided by certified, licensed speech/language pathologists who are certified by the American Speech-Language-Hearing Association.
+Our speech/language therapy is provided by licensed speech/language pathologists who are certified by the American Speech-Language-Hearing Association.
 Services include comprehensive assessments and rehabilitative services for disorders in the following areas: articulation, language, fluency, voice, oral-motor, feeding, central auditory processing, and respiration.
 Speech/language disorders are frequently observed in children with the following conditions:

 The goal of speech/language therapy is to enable the child to communicate functionally in his or her everyday environment.
 This is achieved through a variety of therapeutic tracts, including:

-Articulation and language therapy -- Providing speech-sound stimulation for the correct production of sounds.
+Articulation therapy -- Providing speech-sound stimulation for the correct production of sounds.

 Fluency therapy (used to treat stuttering) -- Using techniques and strategies to encourage smooth, easy speech.

-Voice therapy -- Used to reduce hoarseness and determine and maintain appropriate pitch, nasality, volume, and voice quality (i.e. reduce hoarseness).
+Voice therapy -- Used to determine and maintain appropriate pitch, nasality, volume, and voice quality (i.e. reduce hoarseness).